1. Understand the Purpose of a Demand Letter

 5. Make a Clear Demand

+How do you make a clear demand in your demand letter?
 State clearly what you want the borrower to do.
-If you lent an expensive tool or a car, is the only option for the borrower to return the item, or would you accept the cash value instead?
-This is your chance to ask for what you want and explain how you arrived at that request.
+If you lent an expensive tool or a car, is the only option for the borrower to return the item, or would the cash value suffice instead?
+This is the time to ask for what you want and explain how you arrived at that request.

 Calculate the damages you want to ask for, and don’t forget to include interest if it is appropriate.
 To calculate how much you are owed, you will need to provide 3 sets of information: